Our Building Philosophy

 At MKB you will have a dedicated CEO working exclusively on your home build.
-This is a crucial difference between us and our competition.
+This is a crucial difference between our company and our competition.
 We do not believe in “drive by” management.
 You have a fully engaged CEO on your build.
 Bottomline, when the price of your home exceeds the annual revenue of 90% of the small businesses in America, it deserves a dedicated CEO.
 This is never optional, but an integral part of our build philosophy.

 The only way to truly control quality, cost and project timeline is active daily involvement on your site by the project manager.
-Constant communication and coordination with the trades and oversite of the work is the absolute key to the final product.
+Constant communication and coordination with the trades and oversight of the work is the absolute key to the final product.

 Subcontractor and Supplier Selection

 Buyout includes matching subcontractors and suppliers to the project.
 MKB has a healthy list of qualified subcontractors and suppliers and all new business partners are vetted for quality, reliability, and insurance requirements.
 The project manager makes the ultimate decision of which subs and suppliers are selected, within the limitations of the budget.
 We feel this provides the autonomy your CEO needs as he or she is doing the hiring, so they are the boss.